[HISTORY: Adopted by the Town Board of the Town of LeRay as indicated in article histories. Amendments noted where applicable.]

 The title of this article shall be "Dog Control Law of the Town of LeRay."

-As used in this chapter, the following words shall have the following respective meanings:
+As used in this article, the following words shall have the following respective meanings:

 - DANGEROUS DOG

-- As also defined in Article 7 of the NYS Agriculture and Markets Law, means any dog which, without justification:
+- As also defined in Article 7 of the New York State Agriculture and Markets Law, any dog which without justification:

-- A. Attacks a person or companion and causes physical injury or death; or
+- A. Attacks a person, companion and causes physical injury or death; or

 - B. Behaves in a manner which a reasonable person would believe poses a serious and unjustified imminent threat of serious physical injury or death to one or more persons, companion animals, farm animals or domestic animals; or

-- C. Attacks a service dog, guide dog or hearing dog and causes physical injury or death.
+- C. Without justification attacks a service dog, guide dog or hearing dog and causes physical injury or death.

 - Male and female, licensed and unlicensed, members of the species canis familiaris.

-- The person entitled to claim lawful custody and possession of a dog who is responsible for purchasing the license for such dog unless the dog is or has been lost, and such loss was promptly reported to the dog control officer and a reasonable search has been made.
-If a dog is not licensed, the term "owner" shall designate and cover any person or persons, firm, association, or corporation, who or which at any time owns or has custody or control of, harbors, or is otherwise responsible for any dog which is kept, brought or comes within the Town.
-Any person owning or harboring a dog for a period of one week prior to filing any complaint charging a violation of this chapter shall be held in and deemed to be the owner.
-If the owner of any dog found to be in violation of this chapter shall be under 18 years of age, the head of the household in which said minor resides shall be deemed to have custody and control of said dog and shall be responsible for any acts of the said dog in violation of this chapter.
+- A person entitled to claim lawful custody and possession of a dog who is responsible for purchasing the license for such dog unless the dog is or has been lost and such loss was promptly reported to the Dog Control Officer and a reasonable search has been made.
+If a dog is not licensed, the term "owner" shall designate and cover any person or persons, firm, association, or corporation who or which at any time owns or has custody or control of, harbors, or is otherwise responsible for any dog which is kept, brought or comes within the Town.
+Any person owning or harboring a dog for a period of one week prior to filing any complaint charging a violation of this article shall be held in and deemed to be the owner of such dog.
+In the event that the owner of any dog found to be in violation of this article shall be under 18 years of age, the head of the household in which said minor resides shall be deemed to have custody and control of said dog and shall be responsible for any acts of the said dog in violation of this article.